 top of page

-A Fine and Rare early Edo Period Japanese Enamelled Arita (iroe) Kakiemon-type porcelain footed bowl featuring flowering Hydrangea, representative of Gratitude, with scattered flowerheads to the underside
+A fine and rare early 18th century Kakiemon enamelled porcelain deep dish featuring flowering Hydrangea, representative of Gratitude, with scattered flowerheads to the underside

 Measuring 13.5 cm (5.31 in) in diameter; 3.2 cm (1.25 in) in height